urbanjost/apps/playground/docs/playground.md

-URL encoding, officially known as percent-encoding, is a method to encode arbitrary data in a Uniform Resource Identifier (URI) using only the limited ASCII characters, replacing them with one or more character triplets that consist of the percent character and a two-digit hexadecimal value.
+URL encoding, officially known as percent-encoding, is a method to encode arbitrary data in a Uniform Resource Identifier (URI) using only a limited subset of ASCII characters, replacing them with one or more character triplets that consist of the percent character and a two-digit hexadecimal value.

 OPTIONS